-Study Art History
+Study Art and History abroad

 Do you have a penchant for creativity?
 Do you find yourself inspired by historical narratives?
 Then an Art and History degree is the perfect choice for you!

-Art History courses are now offered at over 100 institutions worldwide.
+Art History courses are now offered at over 100 institutions worldwide